thirdweb-dev/unity-sdk/README.md

 CurrencyValue balance = await sdk.wallet.GetBalance();
 var signature = await sdk.wallet.Sign("message to sign");

-// get an instance of a deployed contract (no ABI requried!) var contract = sdk.GetContract("0x...");
+// get an instance of a deployed contract (no ABI required!) var contract = sdk.GetContract("0x...");

 // fetch data from any ERC20/721/1155 or marketplace contract